TiZed/stepperCon/README.md

 It was created as an exercise in controlling stepper motors for a CNC project.
 The board and firmware were designed to drive a L298P driver but can probably be adapted to other drivers.

-'master' branch - Has hybrid PWM-analog current control.
+'master' branch - Has hybrid PWM-analog current control. <br />
 'a2d_pid' branch - Has the ADC PI current control, not stable yet.

 Some of the feature of this project: